Hellenic Football Federation: Koriopolis

 The incident first came to light after UEFA issued a report, which drew attention to 40 matches that were rigged in Greek football in the 2009–10 season.
 The initial probe into the incident involved approximately 80 individuals suspected of wrongdoing.
 Olympiacos owner Evangelos Marinakis was also accused of using his position in Greek football and special relationship with the president of the HFF, to appoint favorable referees to matches.
 Marinakis was later acquitted from all charges by the Prosecutor and the Council of Judges and the decision is final.

-In February 2012, the Superleague Greece, with the agreement of the HFF, replaced the two football prosecutors (Fakos and Antonakakis) with two others (Petropoulos and Karras).
+In February 2012, the Super League Greece, with the agreement of the HFF, replaced the two football prosecutors (Fakos and Antonakakis) with two others (Petropoulos and Karras).

 2015 Greek football scandal

 The 2015 Greek football scandal emerged on 6 April 2015 when prosecutor Aristidis Korreas' 173-page work was revealed.
 Telephone tapping operated by the National Intelligence Service of Greece since 2011 has played a significant role in the case.
 According to the prosecutor's conclusion, Olympiacos owner Evangelos Marinakis along with HFF members Theodoros Kouridis and Georgios Sarris, were suspected of directing a criminal organization since 2011.
 The goal behind their scheme was allegedly to "absolutely control Greek football's fate by the methods of blackmailing and fraud", exploiting the self-governing ("autonomy") status of national football federations promoted by FIFA and UEFA.
 In 2016, a temporary administration was placed by FIFA.

 On 28 December 2017 a new president was elected Evangelos Grammenos with the support of Savvidis and Melissanidis.

 On 28 January 2021, the three-member Criminal Court of Appeals acquitted the leader of Olympiacos, Vangelis Marinakis, of all the charges against him in the trial of 28.
 The same happened with all the defendants in the case.
 After a thorough analysis of all the elements of the investigation, from the testimony of the witnesses (and the contradictions they encountered) and from the rejection of the pre-investigation conclusion by the lawyers of the accused, the court decided to reject all the accusations.

 A case that lasted almost six years and occupied Greek football, tarnishing reputations, has now been closed definitively and irrevocably.